neovim-plugin/fm.nvim/doc/api.md

 ## close()

 `close()` \
-Restore the buffer that was present when oil was opened
+Restore the buffer that was present when fm was opened

 ## open_preview(opts)